psholtz/Puzzles/ruby/mazes/maze3/README.txt

 Run the maze with custom width and height:
 > ./maze.rb -w20 -h25

-Run the maze with preet seed, to model deterministic behavior:
+Run the maze with a preset seed, to model deterministic behavior:
 > ./maze.rb -s100

 Run the maze in animation mode (<-- VERY COOL):